mozilla/ee-consultant-guidelines/docs/hosting.rst

 * Providing Infrastructure & Documenting Environments & Deployment:
     * Registration of any domains.
-    * DNS & SSL of any domains.
+    * DNS & SSL for any domains.
     * Providing (if needed) dev, stage and production hosting.
     * Documentation on how code will be deployed to each environment and by whom.
     * Any specific implementation details specific to Mozilla infra.